StarRocks/starrocks-kubernetes-operator/doc/api.md

 Default failureThreshold is 3 and the periodSeconds is 5, this means the liveness will fail if the pod can&rsquo;t respond in 15 seconds.
 Your LivenessProbeFailureSeconds is the total time of seconds before the container restart.
-If LivenessProbeFailureSeconds can&rsquo;t be divided by defaultPeriodSeconds, the failureThreshold will be rounded up.</p>
+If LivenessProbeFailureSeconds can&rsquo;t be divided by defaultPeriodSeconds, the failureThreshold will be rounded up.
+Note: you can set it to 0 to disable the liveness probe.</p>
 </td>
 </tr>
 <tr>